HippoCampusRobotics/fav_docs/installation/virtual_machine.rst

 Troubleshooting
 ===============

-If you can not launch the :code:`gazebo` command after you have installed :code:`ros-melodic-desktop-full` in the section :ref:`installation/install_ros:Install ROS` please execute the command
+If you can not launch the :code:`gazebo` command after you have installed :code:`ros-noetic-desktop-full` in the section :ref:`installation/install_ros:Install ROS` please execute the command

 .. code-block:: sh